Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

         void Initialize()
         {
     ```
-2. To avoid placing elements in the window manually the `View root` object is created.
-This is a container for the application components.
+2. To avoid placing elements in the window manually, the `View root` object is created.
+This is a container for the application components:

     ```csharp
             Window.Instance.KeyEvent += OnKeyEvent;